myspace-nu/jquery.fancyTable/README.md

 ## Data attributes

-**data-sortas="numeric"** - Used in the table header element <th> to define that values in the column should be sorted in numerical order (..., 8, 9, 10, 10.1, 12, ...)
+**data-sortas="numeric"** - Used in the table header element <th> to define that values in the column should be sorted in numerical order (..., 8, 9, 10, 10.1, 12, ...).
+Numbers starting with '-' or enclosed in parenthesis will be treated as negative.

 	<th data-sortas="numeric">